gitlabform/gitlabform/README.md

 ...to see the current set of supported command line parameters.

-## Requirements
+## Running in an automated pipeline

-* Python 3.5+
+You can use GitLabForm as a part of your [CCA](https://en.wikipedia.org/wiki/Continuous_configuration_automation) pipeline to.

-* GitLab 11+ for gitlabform >=1.0.0, GitLab 9.1-10.8 for gitlabform <1.0.0, (GitLab EE 10.6+ for merge_requests section)
+For example, you can run it with a schedule to unify your GitLab configuration each night, after it may have drifted from the configuration in the code during the working day.

-## Why?
+Or you can run the pipeline from a webhook after a new project is created in GitLab to have have the initial config for new projects done automatically as soon as the projects are created.

-This tool was created as a workaround for missing GitLab features such as [assigning deploy keys per project groups](https://gitlab.com/gitlab-org/gitlab-ce/issues/3890) but as of now we prefer to use it ever if there are appropriate web UI features, such as [secret variables per project groups](https://gitlab.com/gitlab-org/gitlab-ce/issues/12729)
+Example for running GitLabForm using GitLab CI is provided in the `.gitlab-ci.example.yml` file.

-(released in GitLab 9.4) to keep configuration as code.
+Note that as a standard best practice you should not put your GitLab access token in your `config.yml` (unless it is encrypted) for security reasons - please set it in the `GITLAB_TOKEN` environment variable instead.

-GitLabForm is slightly similar to [GitLab provider](https://www.terraform.io/docs/providers/gitlab/index.html) for Terraform (which we love, btw!), but it has much more features and uses simpler configuration format.
+For GitLab CI a secure place to set it would be a [Secret/Protected Variable in the project configuration](https://docs.gitlab.com/ee/ci/variables/#via-the-ui)).

-## How does it work?
+## History

-It just goes through a loop of projects list and make a series of GitLab API requests.
-Where possible it corresponds to GitLab API 1-to-1, so for example it just PUTs or POSTs the hash set at given place in its config transformed into JSON, so that it's not necessary to modify the app in case of some GitLab API changes.
+This tool was originally created as a workaround for missing GitLab features such as [assigning deploy keys per project groups](https://gitlab.com/gitlab-org/gitlab-ce/issues/3890) but as of now we prefer to use it ever if there are appropriate web UI features, such as [secret variables per project groups](https://gitlab.com/gitlab-org/gitlab-ce/issues/12729)

-## Gitlab CI/CD support
+(released in GitLab 9.4) to keep the configuration as code.

-You can use gitlabform as a part of your [CCA](https://en.wikipedia.org/wiki/Continuous_configuration_automation) pipeline, example for gitlab could be found at .gitlab-ci.example.yml file.
-Important note is that when you are exposing your configuration to the pipeline, you have to ensure that token with access to gitlab instance is well protected.
-Recommended way to do that is to set GITLAB_TOKEN as an environment variable in your pipeline.
+Later on we added features that allowed us to use GitLabForm to improve a group containing around 100 similar projects to move to a unified development flow (by managing branches protection and the Pull Requests configuration), basic tests and deployment process (by managing secret variables, deployment keys and files, such as `.gitlab-ci.yml`), integrations (such as JIRA or Slack) and more.

 ## Contributing